-As noted, an effective ZEV-truck program also must address the challenges of developing and installing the requisite charging infrastructure to support zero-emission MD and HD battery-electric trucks - something else that the proposed ACT Program completely fails to do.
-Charging stations must be located at fleet terminals and other depots where trucks are typically parked, and developing that infrastructure will be a complicated, expensive and multi-year undertaking.
+The DEP also must consider the substantial challenges involved in developing the requisite charging and refueling infrastructure to support zero-emission MD and HD battery-electric trucks - something that CARB's ACT Rule failed to do.
+Charging stations are expensive (costing more than \$350,000), and must be located at fleet terminals and other depots where trucks are typically parked, and, as noted, developing that infrastructure will be complicated and time-consuming.
 Moreover, fleets will need to expand the charging infrastructure over time if they plan to deploy additional battery-electric trucks.
-Since it may take 24 to 48 months from concept to having a fully functional charging station in place, a viable MD/HD ZEV initiative needs to have a primary near-term objective of incentivizing and assisting in the development of an appropriate charging infrastructure to enable the deployment of battery-electric commercial vehicles.
+Since it may take 24 to 48 months from concept to a having a fully functional charging station in place, the DEP (along with the Maine Legislature) should establish a primary near-term objective of incentivizing and assisting in the development of a sufficiently widespread charging infrastructure to enable the deployment of battery-electric commercial vehicles.
 Additionally, for fleet applications where fuel-cell electric vehicles may be the better option, hydrogen fueling stations will be needed.
-Again, the ACT Program does not account for that at all.

-A reasonable ZEV-truck program needs to include significant incentive funding to offset the higher purchase-related costs and the very significant costs of the ZEV-recharging and refueling infrastructure build-out.
-The ACT Rule, which does not include such incentives, is inherently unreasonable (and unstable) and cannot stand.
-As a result, the ACT Rule, with its unilateral ZEV sales mandates and nothing more, is not the regulatory platform on which New Jersey should build its program to accelerate the deployment of MD and HD ZEVs.
+In sum, the ACT Rule, with its unilateral ZEV sales mandates and nothing more, is not the regulatory platform on which Maine should build its program to accelerate the deployment of MD and HD ZEVs.